PlayQ/unity-uitest-tool/README.md

 ### Helper Window

-`Test Helper` is an `Unity Editor Extension`, that shows list of possible assertations for selected `GameObject` in `Hierarchy`.
+`Test Helper` is an `Unity Editor Extension`, that shows list of possible assertations for selected `GameObject` in `Hierarchy` as completed code line.
 If you use `Test Helper` in play mode, you can also obtain list of playing sound clips.

 <img src="documentation/images/test-helper.png" width="600">